 Old Business

-The Board approved motion to to proceed with the lien on RVS 639.
+The Board approved motion to proceed with the lien on RVS 639.
 RVS 52 member was sent a Certified Letter on February 26, 2026 giving member 10 days to respond or a lien will be filed.
 Toni Hodgkins is to continue to work with our attorney to manage the next steps.

 Toni Hodgkins is to list the old office printer on Facebook Marketplace for $500.00 with the condition clearly stated “as is”.

 Updating Jetpay to allow members to enroll in autopayments continues to be an issue, Toni Hodgkins requested Board members currently using Jetpay to enroll in autopay, being watchful that it allows them to select a payment date.
-Toni Hodgkins is to watch for their payment to process on requested date, If the tests work, the membership will be notified that automatic payment is now an option.
+Toni Hodgkins is to watch for their payment to process on requested date.
+If the tests work, the membership will be notified that automatic payment is now an option.

 Closed RVS accounts with credit balances.